 Verisk CEO Lee Shavel to Assume Role as President, as Mark Anquillare Steps Down

-JERSEY CITY, N.J., Dec.
-01, 2022 (GLOBE NEWSWIRE) -- Verisk VRSK, a leading global data analytics provider, announced that Mark V. Anquillare is stepping down from Verisk as of January 15, 2023.
+/EIN News/ -- JERSEY CITY, N.J., Dec.
+01, 2022 (GLOBE NEWSWIRE) -- Verisk (Nasdaq: VRSK), a leading global data analytics provider, announced that Mark V. Anquillare is stepping down from Verisk as of January 15, 2023.
 Anquillare has been serving as president and chief operating officer since May 2022.
 Chief Executive Officer Lee M. Shavel will assume the role of president, serving concurrent roles as president and CEO.

 “Mark has been a terrific partner and a dedicated and accomplished leader at Verisk for more than three decades.
 We are grateful for his leadership and many contributions that have expanded the ways we support our customers and fostered a culture of customer-centricity, innovation and collaboration,” said Lee Shavel, Verisk CEO.
 “We have an experienced leadership team that will continue to advance how we enable the strategic priorities of the global insurance industry.”